Sunday 22nd March at 3.15pm & 6.45pm

 A shining example of a lavish French historical drama with a great sense of fun, staring Alan Delon – twice! – in the perfect marriage of comedy and swash-buckling adventure

 Excellently choreographed fight scenes and sumptuous cinematography combine with director Christian-Jaques’ perfectionism and unwillingness to compromise, which pushed Delon to his limits.
-He realises the different characters of the two brothers so well, one a tender flawed hero, the other a cynical anti-hero, and they are edited together on screen so expertly, it is hard to believe they are being played by the same iconic actor.
+He realises the different characters of the two brothers so well, one a tender flawed hero, the other a cynical anti-hero, and they are edited together on screen so expertly, reviewers at the time claimed it is hard to believe they are being played by the same iconic actor.

 Trailer for La Tulipe Noir/The Black Tulip